Courses master track Economic Geography: Regional Competitiveness and Trade

 The individual Master thesis concludes the Master degree programme and is worth 20 EC, i.e. one third of the study time.
 During the Master thesis, students will gain experience in scientific research as well as translate theoretical knowledge into concrete skills that are useful in conducting research.

 Why are some countries poor and some countries rich?
 This course will introduce you to the debate about strategies for sustained growth and development in today's world.
-Global economic growth has been rapid since the 1950s, but uneven across countries and major challenges to growth have appeared in the last decade.
-What were successful growth strategies in the past?
-Which policies have contributed to this success?

 This course is taught at the Faculty of Economics and Business.

 The geo-economic map of the world changes constantly.
 Globalization has led to a rapid increase of these changes in the location decisions of firms.
 This course aims to provide students with a better understanding of the resulting changes in the geo-economic patterns of FDI and international trade and the underlying strategic decision of firms to locate in (or offshore to) knowledge intensive clusters of economic activity.
 We discuss key theories and empirical evidence to understand these changes and, subsequently, discuss the firm level drivers of these changes.